Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Theory

 \subsubsection{\underline{MR Image Synthesis with the GAT Prior}}

-To synthesize multi-site MR images via the GAT prior, the autoregressive transformer and VAE decoder modules are utilized.
-The transformer module generates a random set of multi-scale discrete token maps, sequentially across growing spatial scales based on the autoregressive mapping in Eq. \ref{eq:at_last}.
-To introduce stochasticity during inference, however, nucleus sampling \cite{nucleussampling} is employed instead of the maximum-probability sampling procedure in Eqs. \ref{eq:mp1}-\ref{eq:mp2}.
-Accordingly, the logit values across $V$ codebook vectors are ordered separately for each token in $\hat{\mathbf{f}}_s$, the top-5 percentile of values are subjected to softmax to obtain a probability mass function, and the predicted token is randomly drawn from this function:
+To synthesize multi-site MR images using the GAT prior, we employ the autoregressive transformer and VAE decoder modules.
+The transformer generates a random set of multi-scale discrete token maps sequentially across increasing spatial scales, following the autoregressive mapping in Eq. \ref{eq:at_last}.
+For stochastic inference, we replace the maximum-probability sampling in Eqs.~\ref{eq:mp1}–\ref{eq:mp2} with nucleus (top-$p$) sampling.
+The logits over $V$ codebook entries are sorted in descending order to compute cumulative probabilities $\mathbf{c}(i,:)$.
+Tokens outside the smallest subset satisfying $\mathbf{c}(i,k)\!\ge\!p$ are masked, and remaining logits are normalized to form the sampling distribution: